 At the Telescope

 - Internal Use

-The NASA Exoplanet Star (and) Speckle Imager, or NESSI, is expected to be available on WIYN beginning in October, 2016.
-This new instrument utilizes two electron-multiplying CCD cameras to capture speckle images in two colors simultaneously.
-Speckle observations provide resolutions at or near the diffraction limit of the telescope allowing companion detection and characterization to delta magnitudes of approximately 5.
-NESSI will have remote controlled filter wheels in each beam, split by the dichroic at 686.4nm.
+The NN-Explore Exoplanet Stellar Speckle Imager, or NESSI, utilizes two electron-multiplying CCD cameras to simultaneously capture speckle images in two channels split by a dichroic at 686.4nm.
+Speckle observations provide resolutions at or near the diffraction limit of the telescope, allowing detection of faint companions to target stars with relative astrometry and photometric characterization with a contrast level of approximately 5 magnitudes.

-The EMCCDs can operate with high sensitivity and low noise even at very fast readout rates, providing high time resolution.
-The maximum rate of imaging with zero-second exposures for the full 1024x1024 pixel image with no binning is 26fps.
-By using subwindows and binning, the cameras will operate at higher frame rates (details to be determined).
+NESSI's EMCCDs can operate with high sensitivity and low readnoise, even at very fast readout rates.
+The maximum frame rate for imaging over the full 1024x1024 pixel detectors with no binning is 26fps (38ms exposures).
+By using subwindows and binning, the cameras can operate at higher frame rates.